lvzhihao/gosphinx/README.markdown

 About
 -----

-A sphinx client package for the Go programming language.
+The sphinx(full text search server) client package for the Go programming language.

 Installation
 ------------